-Richard O'Sullivan, age 59, has served as executive vice president--wholesale banking of Tri Counties Bank since 1997.
-He was our senior vice president--customer sales and service from 1995 to 1997.
+Richard O'Sullivan, age 60, has served as executive vice president-chief commercial lending officer of Tri Counties Bank since 1997.
+He was our senior vice president-customer sales and service from 1995 to 1997.
 He served as vice president and manager of our Park Plaza branch from 1992 until 1995.
 Mr. O'Sullivan is also a partner in a family farm.